Hormones

 Proper insulin regulation is necessary for the production of serotonin and dopamine, two neurotransmitters that have a huge impact on your mental-emotional wellbeing and lots of other areas of your health.

 The high levels of blood sugar that lead to insulin resistance also damage hemoglobin.
 Hemoglobin is what carries oxygen to your cells and tissues, so this results in nerve damage, blood vessel damage, and kidney disease.
-We see these issues in later stages of diabetes.
+We see these issues in later stages of diabetes, but damage is occurring well before that.

 Insulin Regulation Is a Really Big Deal